About Our Field Trips

-Field trips provide an excellent opportunity for club members to meet new people and to explore our natural environment.
+Field trips provide an excellent opportunity for club members and the public to meet new people and to explore our natural environment.
 However, we ask you to remember that the places we visit are special, so please do not pick plants or collect specimens on field trips.
-Leave dogs and other pets at home.
+Leave dogs and other pets at home except for service dogs.
 Use your own judgement as to whether you bring a lunch and/or refreshments.
 Also, dress appropriately for the weather.
 Insect repellent is recommended for trips in May and June.
-No pets, please, except for service dogs.

 If You Plan to Attend